pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.8.23.4 - August 14th, 2026 =

+This is a major security hardening release covering multiple areas of the plugin.
+We recommend updating as soon as possible.

+Additional releases with these security fixes have been backported to each major version of Pods from Pods 2.7 and above.

+* Security: Further restrictions on error handling and fallbacks.
+(Nhien Pham @nhienit - GalaxyOne, @thevietronin - GalaxyOne, @sc0ttkclark)
+* Security: General hardening improvements to how data queries are built and validated.
+(HaoNH @haoit, @onebitious, @sc0ttkclark)
+* Security: Additional restrictions on how certain values are processed when displayed. (@sc0ttkclark)
+* Security: Improved safety when handling previously stored data. (@sc0ttkclark)
+* Security: Removed a legacy request-handling path that is no longer needed.
+(HaoNH @haoit, @sc0ttkclark)
+* Security: Tightened access requirements for certain background requests.
+(HaoNH @haoit, @sc0ttkclark)
+* Security: Improved consistency and enforcement of access and validation checks.
+(Youness HFA from AGBS Pentest Team @YounesHfa, HaoNH @haoit, @onebitious, @sc0ttkclark)
+* Security: Hardening improvements to file and media handling. (@sc0ttkclark)
+* Security: Additional safeguards for file and template handling. (@sc0ttkclark)
+* Security: Improved handling of displayed content. (@sc0ttkclark)
+* Security: Added extra verification for admin forms and actions. (@sc0ttkclark)
+* Security: Additional validation for imported content. (@sc0ttkclark)
+* Security: Improved handling of content based on user permissions. (@sc0ttkclark)

 = 2.8.23.3 - May 8th, 2024 =